ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Topics/Understanding-ROS2-Topics.rst

 7 ros2 topic pub
 ^^^^^^^^^^^^^^^^

-Now that you have the message structure, you can publish data into a topic directly from the command line using:
+Now that you have the message structure, you can publish data to a topic directly from the command line using:

 .. code-block:: console